oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 ##### Added network channels for Istio versions prior to v1.10

-When deploying a domain that is configured to support Istio versions prior to 1.10, the operator automatically adds the following network channels (also known as Network Access Points) to your
+When deploying a domain that is configured to support Istio versions prior to 1.10, the operator automatically adds the following network channels (also known as network access points) to your
 WebLogic configuration so that Istio is able to route traffic:

 For non-SSL traffic: